raspberrypilearning/test-detectives/en/step_4.md

 ---
 title: What is the point of assertions?
 ---
-If you maintain a test file of assertions which should be `True`, whenever you update the code in your class you can run the test file and see if your changes break any of the assertions.
-If an `AssertionError` is raised, you know that you have introduced a bug and you know where to fix it.
+If you maintain a test file of assertions which should be `True`, then you can run the test file whenever you update the code in your class to see if your changes break any of the assertions.
+If an `AssertionError` occurs, you know that you have introduced a bug and you know where to fix it.

 --- /collapse ---